Fed should not raise rates to fight financial risk: Evans

-CHICAGO (Reuters) - The Federal Reserve should be “extraordinarily careful” about hiking interest rates to head off potential risks to financial stability when more effective tools, like supervision, are available, a top Fed policymaker argued on Friday.
+CHICAGO, Oct 18 (Reuters) - The Federal Reserve should not use monetary policy tools to head off potential risks to financial stability when other more effective tools, like supervision or monitoring, are available, a top Fed policymaker argued on Friday.

 In an effort to pull the economy from its worst downturn in decades, the Fed has kept short-term interest rates near zero since December 2008 and is buying $85 billion in Treasuries and housing-backed securities each month to lower long-term borrowing costs as well.

-On Friday he said that he had been open to paring bond purchases last month, but had been “persuaded” by his colleagues that it would be better to wait.

-Since then, he told reporters, “I haven’t seen anything like what I thought it would take in order to get us to a ‘yes’ on tapering.”

-But some Fed officials are worried about whether easy policies are fueling unseen asset bubbles, and have cited financial stability concerns as one reason the Fed should pare its bond-buying program.
+Some of Evans’ Fed colleagues who oppose the central bank’s super-easy monetary policy have cited financial stability concerns as one reason the Fed should pare its bond-buying program.

 Kansas City Fed President Esther George, who has dissented at every Fed policy-setting meeting this year, has warned that keeping rates too low for too long could fuel excessive risk-taking.
 Her equally hawkish colleague Dallas Fed President Richard Fisher on Thursday said he was increasingly concerned that low rates were contributing to a nascent housing bubble.